RTEMS/rtems-docs/c-user/config/general.rst

     :ref:`CONFIGURE_MAXIMUM_POSIX_MESSAGE_QUEUES` define only how many message
     queues can be created by the application.
 The memory for the message buffers is configured by this option.
 For each message queue you have to reserve some memory for the message buffers.
-The size dependes on the maximum number of pending messages and the maximum size of the messages of a message queue.
+The size depends on the maximum number of pending messages and the maximum size of the messages of a message queue.
 Use the ``CONFIGURE_MESSAGE_BUFFERS_FOR_QUEUE()`` macro to specify the message buffer memory for each message queue and sum them up